Ryin

 Ryin lay twisted on the cold gravel, gasping.
 Her face burned.
 Her ribs throbbed.
 Her wrist. . . she couldn’t move it.

-She didn’t cry, she couldn’t.
+She didn’t cry.
+She couldn’t.

 Her body wouldn’t let her.